kristinemlarson/gnssrefl/docs/pages/understand.md

 rising and setting satellite arcs in all the azimuth regions you have said are acceptable.
 It does a simple analysis (removes the polynomial, changes units) and uses a periodogram to look at the frequency content of the data.
 You only want to report RH when you think the peak on the periodogram is significant.
-There are many ways to do this - we only use two quality control metrics:
+There are many ways to do this - we use three quality control metrics:

 * is the peak larger than a user-defined value  (amplitude of the dominant peak in your periodogram)

 * is the peak divided by a "noise" metric larger than a user-defined value.
 The code calls this the peak2noise.

+* is the data arc sufficiently "long"

+The first two are shown and defined in in the figure below.

 <img src="../_static/for_the_web.png" width="600">

+It is important that you set the "noise region" in your peak to noise calculation in a sensible way.
+That measurement will definitely depend on how large you make that region.
+You should not assume that the default peak2 noise or amplitude values are correct for your experiment.
+Since this code is meant to be used for various applications, it is all but impossible to have one set of defaults that work for everyone.
+The peak2noise parameter in particular is extremely dependent on how you define your noise region.
+The amplitude parameter depends very much on your receiver and the kind of surface you are sensing.

+The code uses a parameter called **ediff.** to test whether the data arc is sufficiently "long" in an elevation angle sense. ediff has units of degrees.
+If you set your desired elevation angle limits to 5 and 20 degrees, and ediff was 2, which is the default, then the code will require all arcs to be at least 7-18 degrees long.
+If you had a very short elevation angle range, i.e. 5-10 degrees, you might want to make that a little stricter, 6-9 degrees, so an ediff of 1.
+If you don't want to enforce this, just set it to something big.
+But you can't turn off all quality control.
+Since the amplitude can be influenced by the kind of receiver you are using, if you aren't sure what a good value would be, you can set that to zero.
+And you can use quickLook to get an idea of what it should be.

+One more warning: if you tell the code that you want to use elevation angles of 5 to 25 degrees and it turns out that your receiver was using an elevation mask of 10 degrees, you will almost certainly end up with no useful results.
+Why?
+Because the best you will do is have a min elevation angle of 10 degrees, and the code will expect them to start at 7 degrees (i.e. 5 + 2).
+Some cryosphere community members use 7 degree masks on their receivers for no reason that I can understand - so that situation would also end up with a lot of arcs thrown out.

+Another way of thinking about how long an arc is measured in time units.
+The parameter is called delTmax in the code and is defined in minutes.
+The default is very long - 75 minutes - as this code is meant to be useable for soil moisture, snow, and tides.
+This will get you into trouble if you are measuring tides and the tide rates of change are large.
+In those cases, you might wish to reduce delTmax.
+See [Grauerort](https://gnssrefl.readthedocs.io/en/latest/use_cases/use_tggo.html) for an example of this problem.

+## Dynamic SNR Data Arcs

-The Colorado SNR example is for a fairly planar field where the RH for the rising and setting arc should be very close to the same value.
+The Colorado SNR example shown earlier is for a fairly planar field where the RH for the rising and setting arc should be very close to the same value.
 What does the SNR data look like for a more dynamic case?
 Shown below is the SNR data for [Peterson Bay](https://gnss-reflections.org/static/images/PBAY.jpg), where the rising arc (at low tide) has a very different frequency than during the setting arc (high tide).
 This gives you an idea of how the code can be used to measure tides.

 <img src="../_static/pbay-snr.png" width="600">

-## Considerations

-A couple common sense issues: one is that since you define the noise region, if you make it really large, that will artificially make the peak2noise ratio larger.
-I have generally used a region of 6-8 meters for this calculation.
-So in the figure above the region was for 0-6 meters.
-The amplitude can be tricky because some receivers report low SNR values, which then leads to lower amplitudes.
-The default amplitude values are for the most commonly used signals in GNSS-IR (L1, L2C, L5, Glonass, Galileo, Beidou).
-The L2P data used by geodesists are generally not useable for reasons to be discussed later.

-Even though we analyze the data as a function of sine of elevation angle, each satellite arc is associated with a specific time period.
+Note: even though we analyze the data as a function of sine of elevation angle, each satellite arc is associated with a specific time period.
 The code keeps track of that and reports it in the final answers.
-It also keeps track of the average azimuth for each rising and setting satellite arc that passes quality control tests.
+Each track is associated with an azimuth.
+In the initial versions of the code this was the average azimuth for all the data in your track.
+From version 1.4.5 and on, it is the azimuth of the lowest elevation angle in your arc.

+## Reflection Zones

 What do these satellite reflection zones look like?
 Below are photographs and [reflection zone maps](https://gnss-reflections.org/rzones) for two standard GNSS-IR sites,